vesuxyz/docs/blog/2026-05-12-welcome-strkBTC/index.md

 ![strkBTC now live](strkBTC_web.png)

-A new kind of Bitcoin just landed on Starknet.

-strkBTC is now available on Vesu.
+A new kind of Bitcoin just landed on Starknet. strkBTC is now available on Vesu.

 Powered by the new STRK20 standard, strkBTC brings optional privacy to Bitcoin on Starknet.

 ## Re7 USDC Prime

 strkBTC is live in Re7 USDC Prime, curated by Re7 Labs.

-The pool keeps things simple with the following assets:
+The pool keeps things simple with BTC collateral and native USDC:

 **Collateral**
 - strkBTC